-Around the engines of the fantastic Fiat 126 and 127, Giugiaro designed a compact two-box saloon, with two doors and a tailgate, front engine and front-wheel drive.
-Simple in its technical layout but styled to be convenient and surprisingly roomy, making optimal use of space: compact on the outside but big on the inside.
+Evolution and blend of the glorious Fiat 126 and 127, whose engines it inherits, the Panda was designed in record time by Giorgetto Giugiaro, who created a compact two-box hatchback, with two doors, tailgate and front-wheel drive.
+Simple in its technical layout but styled to be practical and surprisingly roomy, the Panda makes optimal use of space being compact on the outside but big on the inside.